squareybrow/wordle_solver/docs/devlog.md

 The goal here is to design a Wordle bot that uses this information to solve the puzzle.
 Specifically, I'm using **entropy**, as developed by Claude Shannon.

-Entropy is a measure of the "flatness" of a distribution, or the amount of randomness present in the data—in other words, how much information it holds.
+Entropy is a measure of the "flatness" of a distribution, or the amount of randomness present in the data, i.e. how much information it holds.

 Formally: